 xxx) Having been on the waiting list for IVF, achieved a positive pregnancy test naturally in January 2015, healthy baby girl born September 2015.

 xxxi) About to start the IVF process and conceived naturally with the help of reflexology treatment. in January 2016.

 xxxii) First attempt at IVF with reflexology treatment, positive pregnancy test June 2016.

 xxxiv) First attempt for second IVF baby, positive pregnancy December 2016, baby boy born August 2017.

-If you are about to undergo IVF treatment, or have already started the process and would like to discuss the possibility of reflexology treatment then please do not hesitate to get in touch.
+If you are about to undergo IVF treatment, or have already started the process and would like to discuss the possibility of reflexology treatment to support your IVF process then please do not hesitate to get in touch.